CodeYourFuture/CYF-Workshops/prioritisation-and-estimating/README.md

 * 10 mins: Write responses for following questions and discuss within your group:
   1. How would you decide what to build first?
   2. What would your prioritisation methodology be based on?
-  3. Which features do you think a software development team at WhatsApp prioritized in their first 6 months?
+  3. Which features do you think a software development team at WhatsApp prioritised in their first 6 months?

 ## Value vs. Effort Matrix Explained (10 mins)